coreyman11/Ideas-to-build-on-Solana/README.md

 # Hackathon Ideas

-- Build a Moonpay type app for Solana
+- Build a Moonpay type app for Solana: Moonpay has high "processing" fees and high tx fees depending on the chain.
+Can we somehow build a better,cheaper, and faster service?
+Moonpay is also slow as shit.

 - Local Stablecoins